AlexanderRichey/AlexanderRichey.github.io/src/articles/2017-12-29-setting-up-ssr-react-django.md

 I recommend writing a simple `render` and `buildInitialState` functions for testing purposes that simply return some valid output of any kind.
 I also recommend testing this server with cURL before moving on to anything else.

-Now let’s wire up the Django app and test it’s interaction with the Node server.
+Now let’s wire up the Django app and test its interaction with the Node server.

 <script src="https://gist.github.com/AlexanderRichey/109eb5d4730be1f88fb894c05e00df03.js"></script>